deadmanShadow/Thai-the-KNOT-Asian-Kitchen/README.md

 2. Place orders for your favorite dishes.
 3. Make reservations for an unforgettable dining experience.
 4. Enjoy the delicious taste of Asia from the comfort of your home.

-## Contributing

-We welcome contributions from the community to enhance Thai the KNOT Asian Kitchen.
-If you have suggestions, bug reports, or would like to contribute code, please check out our [Contribution Guidelines](CONTRIBUTING.md).

 ## License